181st Street station (IND Eighth Avenue Line)

 The 181st Street station (also known as 181st Street–Fort Washington Avenue) is a station on the IND Eighth Avenue Line of the New York City Subway.
 It is located beneath Fort Washington Avenue in the Hudson Heights section of the Washington Heights neighborhood, between 181st and 184th Streets.
 The station is served by the A train at all times.

 The 181st Street station opened in 1932 and has two tracks and two side platforms.
 It is located near Bennett Park, the highest natural point in Manhattan.
 The station has two exits to Fort Washington Avenue: one at 181st Street and another across from Bennett Park.
 A third entrance is at 184th Street and Overlook Terrace at the bottom of the hill; elevators connect the Bennett Park and Overlook Terrace entrances.
 The station is listed on the National Register of Historic Places.

 History

+Construction and opening

-On December 9, 1924, the New York City Board of Transportation (BOT) gave preliminary approval to the construction of a subway line along Eighth Avenue, running from Chambers Street to 207th Street.
-The line included a tunnel under Fort Washington Avenue in Washington Heights, Manhattan.
-The BOT began constructing a station at 181st Street in 1928 as part of a subway expansion.
+New York City mayor John Francis Hylan's original plans for the Independent Subway System (IND), proposed in 1922, included building over 100 mi of new lines and taking over nearly 100 mi of existing lines.
+The lines were designed to compete with the existing underground, surface, and elevated lines operated by the Interborough Rapid Transit Company (IRT) and BMT.
+On December 9, 1924, the New York City Board of Transportation (BOT) gave preliminary approval for the construction of the IND Eighth Avenue Line.
+This line consisted of a corridor connecting Inwood, Manhattan, to Downtown Brooklyn, running largely under Eighth Avenue but also paralleling Greenwich Avenue and Sixth Avenue in Lower Manhattan.
+The line also included a tunnel under Fort Washington Avenue in Washington Heights, Manhattan.
+The BOT announced a list of stations on the new line in February 1928, with a station at 181st Street.

+The BOT began constructing the 181st Street station in 1928.
 Squire J. Vickers, the chief architect of the Dual System, helped design the 181st Street station.
 He was responsible for most stations on the city-operated Independent Subway System (IND), and, being a painter, he did tile work for the station.
 Robert Ridgway was hired as the chief engineer.
+The finishes at the five stations between 175th and 207th Street, including the 181st Street station, were 18 percent completed by May 1930.
+By that August, the BOT reported that the Eighth Avenue Line was nearly completed and that the stations from 116th Street to 207th Street were 99.9 percent completed.
+The entire line was completed by September 1931, except for the installation of turnstiles.